 Android workflow

 This page presents a use case for using Codemagic to export a Godot project for Android.
-We will not cover writing rules, the composition, or the operation of a codemagic.yaml
+We will not cover writing rules, the composition, or the operation of a codemagic.yaml file.

 - You can skip the tutorial and grab the yaml files in Overview